 Watch the gravel on the way down; it gets pretty slippery when it’s steep and little kids are prone to fall in these sections.

-The stairs can get congested, so please ensure to move off to the side if the slower members of your party are getting in the way of faster groups.
+The stairs can get congested, so move to the side if your kids are getting in the way of faster groups.

-Be prepared for any weather as it can and will change often; wear clothing in layers, bring lots of water, sunscreen, rain gear, and something to repel the midges if they are out.
+Be prepared for any weather as it can change often.
+Wear clothing in layers, bring lots of water, sunscreen, rain gear, and something to repel the midges if they are out.
+The weather can be a bit of a challenge on your trip to Scotland, so check out our Scotland packing list for families for more advice.

-This trail is not stroller accessible, but many parents throughout Loch Lomond had their little ones on their backs in a baby or toddler carrier.
+This is a steep, rocky trail and is not suitable for strollers.
+That said, many parents throughout Loch Lomond had their little ones on their backs in a baby or toddler carrier.

-Dogs are allowed on Ben A’an; most of them will be offleash.
+Dogs are allowed on Ben A’an; most of them will be off leash.
+Be aware, that according to the Scottish Outdoor Access Code dogs must be kept under proper control.

 Where to Stop for Lunch or a Break

-There are several spots near the top where you can plop down for a nice break but save your lunch for the top.
+There are several good spots near the top for a quick break, but the summit is the best place to stop for lunch.
 There are tons of places to sit and enjoy the incredible views you’ve earned.

-You see the word “Ben” a lot in Scotland.
+You see the word “Ben” often in Scotland.
 It’s derived from the Gaelic “beann”, which means “peak”.

 Found this post helpful?
 Pin It For Later!